chiefastro/aim-aie7-demo-day/plan.md

 - Consumer Agent:
   - Uses MCP to discover offers and drive the flow end-to-end

+##### 3.1) Tech Stack
+Python for backend
+FastAPI for backend server
+LangGraph for agent orchestration
+Qdrant for vector DB
+Typescript and React for frontend with Tailwind CSS and shadcn uv and pyproject.toml for Python dependency management Docker compose and Makefile for local boot
+Vercel for deployment

 ---

 #### 4) Data Model (v0)